How much electricity does my computer use?

 3.5 watts

-LCD wattage from CNET, 2010.
+LCD wattage from manufacturers' specs and CNET, 2012.
 As always, figures are examples.
 See how to misquote this website.

 How much electricity do computers use?